 Included on this page are documents you may read now, or print and read at your convenience.
 They're full of information about what to expect with your new puppy, preventative care recommendations and more.
-We hope you enjoy the information, and remember we offer a free well pet puppy exam the first time you schedule an appointment, so Schedule an Appointment today!
+We hope you enjoy the information and remember to Schedule an Appointment today!

 New Puppy Recommendations:

 Every new puppy should be thoroughly examined by Dr.Ivan.
 It's important for new owners to know that even seemingly healthy puppies can sometimes have underlying health problems not detectable without a professional examination.
 Heart and lung conditions, physical abnormalities and much more can be detected with a doctor's physical exam, and addressed early.
 Detecting problems early is essential for the health and longevity of your new family member.

 <6 weeks -- Ask Dr.Ivan (vaccinations are given to puppies under 6 weeks of age according to recommendations on a case by case basis)

 11 weeks -- DA2PP#2, Coronavirus #2, Bordetella #1